 Severe head trauma can dislocate middle-ear bones or cause nerve damage, causing permanent hearing loss.
 Sudden changes in pressure -- from flying or scuba diving -- can lead to damage to the eardrum, middle ear, or inner ear and hearing loss.
 Eardrums usually heal in a few weeks.
 In serious cases of inner ear damage, you may need surgery.
 Sticking cotton swabs or other objects into your ear is a bad idea.
 Doing so can rupture your eardrum and cause permanent damage.

 Some medicines are known to cause hearing loss as a potential side effect.
 These include certain antibiotics and cancer drugs.
 Often hearing is monitored during these treatments.
 However, some hearing loss may be permanent.
 Regular use of aspirin, NSAIDs, and acetaminophen can increase the risk of hearing loss.
 In some cases, hearing-related side effects go away when you stop taking the medication.

 Certain chronic diseases that are not directly related to the ear can cause hearing loss.
 Some cause harm by interrupting blood flow to the inner ear or the brain.
 These conditions include heart disease, stroke, high blood pressure, and diabetes.
 Autoimmune diseases, such as rheumatoid arthritis, also can be linked to some forms of hearing loss.

 How You Hear -- Anatomy of the Ear

-Sound waves enter your outer ear and travel through the ear canal.
+Sound waves enter the outer ear and travel through the ear canal.
 This causes the eardrum and tiny bones, called the hammer and anvil, in the middle ear to vibrate.
 Then vibrations travel to the fluid in the cochlea where microscopic hairs send nerve signals to the brain so sound is understood.
 If any of these parts are damaged or pathways are blocked, it can cause hearing loss.

 Tumors and Growths